bbauska/UofM-Inter-with-JavaScript/readme.md

 the work of your peers and offer thoughtful comments.
 This is not a graded submission.

-**Note:** The first time you launch the Gallery Tool, you will be asked to set up your Gallery profile by providing some basic information and selecting your sharing settings.
+<b>Note:</b> The first time you launch the Gallery Tool, you will be asked
+to set up your Gallery profile by providing some basic information and selecting your sharing settings.